deliveroo/deliveroo.engineering/_posts/2019-12-14-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 to express a solution to this problem here which is based on [what John made me aware of first](https://twitter.com/bitfield/status/1074682570389028866).

-Now, when I say constructors in the title of the post here, I must confess that it’s a bit of a lie as I don’t see a way of having pure object constructors like we have with C# in Go without changes in the language itself.
-However, we can workaround the lack of constructors in Go by leveraging some other aspects of the language such as package scoping and interfaces and essentially [adopt the factory method pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).
+Now, when I say constructors in the title of the post here, I must confess that it’s a bit of a lie as I don’t see a way of having pure object constructors like we have with C# or Java in Go without changes in the language itself.
+However, we can work around the lack of constructors in Go by leveraging some other aspects of the language such as package scoping and interfaces and essentially [adopt the factory method pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).

 Let’s first touch on these two aspects of Go and we will then see how we can take advantage of